DeeKay29/BattleshipGame/readme.md

 - [x] Placing ships on board
 - [x] Converting user coordinates
 - [x] Game logic

+***

+## Useful resources

+The following materials proved to be very helpful when building the application.
+I will try to describe them as accurately as possible so that you can look into them in case of a problem.

+1. <a href="https://www.youtube.com/watch?v=kng-mJJby8g&ab_channel=TechWithTim" target="_blank">Make A Python Website As Fast As Possible!</a> by <a href="https://www.youtube.com/@TechWithTim" target="_blank">@TechWithTim</a> on YouTube:
+   - Flask setup,
+   - Creating views / routes,
+   - Rendering HTML,
+   - Template variables,
+   - URL parameters,
+   - Query parameters,
+   - Returning JSON,
+   - Getting JSON data,
+   - Redirect,
+   - Adding JavaScript.

 <!-- Links -->
 [project-link]: https://github.com/DeeKay29/BattleshipGame